abbas070/MITFutureMakers/README.md

 ### Day 14:

 - For this day we have practiced developing neural networks.
 For an exercise, we built a neural network predicting house prices using a simple feed-forward model.

+### Day 15:

+- On day 15 we have learned about different functions applied to deep learning.
+One of the most common functions used for hidden layers is a Rectified Linear Activation (ReLU) function, which is calculated by max(0.0, x).
+It is not just simple to implement, but also effective at overcoming the limitations of other functions.
+ReLU function is less susceptible to vanishing gradients that prevent deep models from being trained.